gabsprates/nx/docs/nx-cloud/reference/assignment-rules.md

 ## Assignment Rule Precedence

 Having multiple assignment rules means that often rules may overlap or apply to the same tasks.
 For a given task, only one rule will ever be applied.
-To determine which rule take priority, a rule of thumb is that **more specific rules take precedence over more general rules**.
+To determine which rule takes priority, **more specific rules take precedence over more general rules**.
 You can consult our precedence chart for a full list of rule priorities.
 A checkmark indicates that a rule has a particular property defined.

 | Priority | Configuration | Target | Project |
 | :------: | :-----------: | :----: | :-----: |